-You're invited to a special 'Early years' TFN Live event on Wednesday 25 September, dedicated to funding innovative programs that help pre-school aged children (zero to five years of age) and their families both in Australia and overseas.
+Our first-ever 'Early years' TFN Live event took place at King & Wood Mallesons in Sydney on Wednesday 25 September.
+This special live crowdfunding event was dedicated to funding innovative programs that help pre-school aged children (zero to five years of age) and their families.

 Please note that 10% of funds raised is retained by TFN in agreement with the NFPs pitching as a contribution to our operational costs.

 KidsXpress was established in 2005 to address the lack of services available to support children living with the effects of Adverse Childhood Experiences (ACEs).
 ACEs are childhood traumas such as emotional or physical abuse, neglect and household substance abuse – experiences known to have huge impact of a child’s life trajectory.
 Through the delivery of trauma-focused therapy and education, KidsXpress provides mental health support for children aged from four onwards.
 The organisation will be pitching for funding to pilot a new program aimed at younger children, aged zero to five.
 This will enable younger siblings (together with parents/carers) of children who are already working with KidsXpress to also experience the therapeutic benefits of its programs and deepen the impact on families overall.
 Find out more: kidsxpress.org.au

 Meet the presenter: Michelle Montgomery, Head of Programs, KidsXpress